HSPF vs SEER: Heat Pump Efficiency Ratings Explained for Canadians

 2 min read

 When shopping for a heat pump in Canada, you’ll come across two important efficiency ratings: HSPF and SEER.
 They’re often printed on system labels, talked about by installers, and required for rebates.
-But what do these acronyms actually mean—and how do they affect your energy bills in a cold Canadian climate?
+But many homeowners wonder about the difference between HSPF vs SEER and which one matters most for their climate.

 In this post, we’ll break down HSPF (Heating Seasonal Performance Factor) and SEER (Seasonal Energy Efficiency Ratio) in simple terms, explain how they’re calculated, and help you choose the right numbers to look for when buying a system that will perform year-round in Canada.